-Our research found that around half of young people with cancer and parents found it hard to cope with the impact of the COVID-19 pandemic.
+Our research revealed that around half of young people with cancer and parents found it hard to cope with the impact of the COVID-19 pandemic.

-Young Lives vs Cancer wanted to understand the impact of these unprecedented times in order to better support young cancer patients and their families, and advocate for the support they need from the wider Health System.
+Young Lives vs Cancer set out to understand the impact of these unprecedented times.
+We wanted to provide better support for young cancer patients and their families and advocate for the support they need.

-We conducted three online surveys between April 2020 and February 2021 with young people and parents, which explored the practical, emotional and other impacts on young cancer patients and their families.
+We conducted three online surveys between April 2020 and February 2021 with young cancer patients and families.
+The surveys explored the practical, emotional and other impacts of the pandemic.

 Our surveys said…

-The results of our first two surveys were published in our September 2020 report, Cancer and Coronavirus – As Tough as it Gets.
+The results of our first two surveys were published in our September 2020 report.

-The results of the third survey are set out in our research briefing: The continued psychosocial impact of the COVID-19 pandemic on young cancer patients and their families published, in August 2021.
+The results of the third survey are set out in our August 2021 research briefing.

 We believe it is vital that: